ThePansmith/CABIN/README.md

 </h1>

 ## Features
- - On the latest version of create with new machines (Gold and Lead) and subchapters for the mechanics added in the 0.5 and 0.6 updates.
+ - On the latest version of create, with new machines (Gold and Lead) and subchapters for the mechanics added in the 0.5 and 0.6 updates.
  - New quality of life recipes, tweaks, quests and features, with features up to trial chambers being factored in.
  - [Dynamically loading compatibility scripts](https://github.com/ThePansmith/CABIN/blob/1.20.1/kubejs/server_scripts/server_compatability/_compatability_readme.md), allowing for lots of replay value.
  - A general cleanup of the modlist, making things run even faster.